 - salt as required

-- strain and keep aside. reserve the stock if using fresh peas.
+- boil the peas. strain and keep aside. reserve the stock if using fresh peas.

 - then add the cumin, fenugreek and urad dal.